159. An Overview of the Kantian Sublime

 Karl Eduard Biermann, The Wetterhorn (1830) Kant: there is nothing sublime about those ice-covered peaks!

 Now let’s turn to Kant’s two forms of the sublime.
 In doing so we can explore some of the above concepts and distinctions in more detail.

 The Mathematical Sublime

 As a result,

-(1) we experience displeasure when we realize there are things we can’t get our imaginations around and, rather than feeling secure and at home, come to feel overwhelmed and diminished.
-Kant notes that the task of imagining the infinite “is for the Imagination like an abyss in which it fears to lose itself.”
+(1) we experience displeasure when we realize there are things we can’t get our imaginations around.
+This realization makes us feel profoundly alienated and diminished in the presence of that which we are experiencing.
+Indeed, Kant notes that the task of imagining the infinite “is for the Imagination like an abyss in which it fears to lose itself.”
 Blaise Pascal, in section 72 of his Pensées (1670), beautifully expressed this abyss that can unveil our insignificance: “For in fact what is man in nature?
 A Nothing in comparison with the Infinite, an All in comparison with the Nothing, a mean between nothing and everything.
 Since he is infinitely removed from comprehending the extremes, the end of things and their beginning are hopelessly hidden from him in an impenetrable secret, he is equally incapable of seeing the Nothing from which he was made, and the Infinite in which he is swallowed up.”